 So until then, what relevance does this musical have for modern times?
 There’s more than a few nuggets of advice that we think kids, and probably adults too, could learn from:

 1. Being Yourself Never Goes Out of Style.

 Elle is unapologetic about herself in every way, from her love of fashion (basically everything in her wardrobe is pink), to her dog obsession and dedication to her sorority girl tribe of friends.
 She exhibits deep determination and passion for everything she does, while staying true to herself.

 Elle is called a “dumb blonde” and compared unflatteringly to Marilyn Monroe on several occasions throughout the show.
 However, she is about as far from dumb as they come.
 She has a 4.0 at UCLA, is the president of her sorority, is a philanthropist and makes it into Harvard Law School where she graduates at the top of her class.
 She proves over and over again that she is one smart cookie.
 Neither does she judge others on their appearances, befriending her middle-aged, often-insecure manicurist who becomes her closest ally.

 3. Don’t Let Anyone Compromise Your Principles.

 In the show and the movie, Elle’s mentor, Professor Callahan, makes a pass at her, telling her she’s beautiful and he’s a man who knows what he wants.
-Elle rebuffs him, stating “you are a pathetic asshole.”
+Elle rebuffs him and tells him off.
 Talk about a #metoo moment.
 Elle sticks to her ideals and immediately quits Callahan’s program, deciding she would be better off without him.
 (In 2019, she would also report him to his seniors and possibly get him fired).

 4. Don’t Let Them See You Sweat.